iamgreaser/iceball/README.txt

 Ice Lua Components is licensed under the LGPL version 3.
 Ice Lua Components contains some content from libSDL, which is licensed under the LGPL version 2.1.
-All assets are released under Creative Commons 3.0 BY-SA: http://creativecommons.org/licenses/by-sa/3.0/
+All PMF/WAV/TGA assets are released under Creative Commons 3.0 BY-SA: http://creativecommons.org/licenses/by-sa/3.0/
+All VXL maps are (C) their respective owners.

 REQUIREMENTS: